 Easy to grow from seed, which sprouts in a few days in warm soil; to get earlier bloom, start seeds in containers indoors or buy nursery plants.
 Smog will damage tender young plants, but they soon toughen up.

-Infrequently grown species.
-Flowers are small (just 1 in.wide) and single, but bloom is incredibly profuse.
+This annual is an infrequently grown species.
+Flowers are small (just 1 in. wide) and single, but bloom is incredibly profuse.
 Finely cut foliage.
-Gem strain offers golden yellow, lemon yellow, and tangerine orange blossoms on 10–12-in.-tall plants.
+Attracts beneficial insects.
+Gem strain offers golden yellow, lemon yellow, and tangerine orange blossoms on 10–12-in.-high plants.